Skip to main content

 3. aws.amiIdGpu for x86-64 nodes with GPU

 Each of these configuration options accept an AMI ID.
-If the AMI doesn’t exist or is not accessible Luna will log an error and falls back on the latest generic EKS images.
+If the AMI doesn’t exist or is not accessible Luna will log an error and fall back to the latest generic EKS images.

 Set these custom AMI IDs via helm values like this: